jimmityglick/input-projections/docs/META_LAYOUT_RENDERER_HINT_SPEC.md

 | **Union** | ✓ Conditional | Only if renderer supports union-as-columns |
 | **List** | ✗ Never | N/A (would create nested grids) |

-**Key constraint:** Columns are derived only from the **first level** of the item structure.
-Nested Structs, Unions, or Lists within fields render as embedded content within cells—they do not explode into additional columns.
+**Key constraint:** Columns are derived from the **immediate fields** of the item structure:

+- For `List<Struct>`, base columns are the Struct's immediate fields.
+- A field whose kind is `Union` **MAY** expand into a discriminator column plus variant-field columns (see §4.2.2).
+- Deeper nesting beyond that (e.g., a Union inside a variant Struct, or a Struct inside a field Struct) does **not** expand into additional columns—such content renders embedded within cells.

 #### 4.5.2 Deterministic Fallback Rule